rkdxodud290/rkdxodud290.github.io/README.md

-this is a collection of mini games that i made with myself
+this is a collection of mini games that made by me

 gem catcher (all) : https://rkdxodud290.github.io/gem_catcher_all.html